Frequently Asked Questions

 Customizations

-Please add a little extra time to your order if you customize your product when you order online.
-If you change the metal color, ring size, pearl color, diamond color/quality, necklace length, clasp style and pearl size.
+Please add a little extra time to your order as many of our items are customizable when you order online.
+Especially if you change the metal color, ring size, pearl color, diamond color/quality, necklace length, clasp style and pearl size.
 American Pearl is an online company and its products are custom-made to meet your exact specifications.
+Often, we source or manufacture the exact diamonds, gold, pearls and gemstones to make your piece.
 Because of this, when you place your order, we create your product from scratch to meet your exact customizations.
 This process takes time and your order can be made at any of a number of our facilities in the United States based on the exact piece and based on weather, COVID and potential delivery disruptions.
 Please place your order as early as possible to give yourself the utmost time for us to make your masterpiece!
 We have the best jewelers in the world and we are confident you will be pleased with the products!

 Can you offer us some background on the American Pearl Brand?